-A national moratorium on evicting tenants from certain residential rental properties went into effect as part of the federal coronavirus relief package President Donald Trump signed in March.
+A national moratorium on evicting tenants from certain residential rental properties went into effect as part of the federal coronavirus relief package President Donald Trump signed in March 2020.
+It expired July 25 that year.
 The moratorium protected 28% of U.S. rental units — about 12 million in total, according to a widely cited analysis from the nonprofit Urban Institute — and included properties backed by federal mortgage loans and federal housing programs, such as the Department of Agriculture’s Rural Rental Housing program.
 Tenants weren’t exempt from paying rent, and rent bills piled up for those who couldn’t pay.
 Still, evictions dropped considerably and the moratorium has prevented millions of renters from losing their homes during the coronavirus recession, according to a ProPublica analysis of court records collected from more than a dozen states.

 Eviction — and the threat of eviction — is traumatic for tenants and can be costly for landlords needing to make repairs or upgrades before re-renting a unit.
-Research shows eviction can take a toll on tenants’ physical and mental health — several of those papers are highlighted below.
 Though tens of thousands of eviction notices are filed each year in major U.S. cities, eviction affects rural and urban renters alike.

 Evictions are legal proceedings.
 They begin with an eviction notice.
 Once an eviction notice is served, tenants usually have several days, depending on local laws, to respond to their landlord’s breach of contract allegation.
 Nonpayment of rent is by far the most common reason landlords file eviction notices.
 The federal government doesn’t tally evictions, though a Senate bill introduced in late 2019 would establish a national evictions database.
 The Eviction Lab at Princeton University conservatively estimates that roughly 900,000 renting households are evicted in the U.S. each year.